tagion/tagion/documents/architecture/Collector.md

 The service is responsible for collecting input data for a HiRPC request and ensuring the data is valid and signed before the contract is executed.

 Input:
-  - A Contract-NC (No Consensus).
+  - A Contract-NC (No Consensus) received from Communication[Communication](/documents/architecture/Communication.md) Service.
-  - Sender: Communication Service.

-  - Contract-C.
-  - Sender: Consensus Service.
+  - Contract-C received from [Consensus](/documents/architecture/Consensus.md) Service.

 Request:
   - Request and retrieve archieves from the [DART](/documents/architecture/DART.md) service.